luq-sparrow/luq-sparrow/README.md

-- 👋 Hi, I’m @luq-sparrow
+- 👋 Hi, I’m @luq-sparrow, but you can call me Lukas.
-- 👀 I’m interested in  in Cyber Sec, UI/UX, smart solutions, useful software, music and good coffee.
+- 👀 I’m interested in cyber Seccurity, IoT, smart solutions, useful software, music and good coffee.
-- ❤️ Angular
+- ❤️ Angular and Google Cloud.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on Angular, Flutter or IOT related projects
+- 💞️ I’m looking to collaborate on Angular, Flutter or IOT related projects.
+Open for pro bono.
 - 📫 How to reach me?
 Check my links on luq-sparrow.github.io

 <!---